 Essentials for Obtaining the Highest MCAT Scores

 The MCAT (Medical College Admission Test) is a test to ascertain the suitability of a candidate for the schools of Medicine.
-The MCAT is a standardised test that has four sections.
-The four sections of the MCAT are:
+It is a standardised test that has four sections.
+The four sections of the test are:

 - Physical Sciences: Consists of 52 multiple choice questions

 - Biological Sciences: Consists of 52 multiple choice questions

 For anyone who is new to it, the scoring process will be the most confusing aspect of the test but if you are aiming for Medical School Admissions you have to understand how what you answer in the test is converted to the score given to you and how you can maximize your scores to achieve the highest test scores.
 There are three aspects of an MCAT score.
 They are:

 - The MCAT actual/total scores